 Not specifically built to be a gaming phone, the iPhone XS Max has undeniably amazing specifications, from the 7nm A12 Bionic Chip to the dedicated Apple GPU that doesn’t even stumble when jumping out of the plan in PUBG.

 The 120Hz screen outperforms most other screens on the market with only the Razer Phone managing to squeeze out a phone with the same specification.
-This list is looking specifically at phones for gaming.
-Although there are aftermarket Bluetooth controllers, these can be laggy and unresponsive, especially compared to the Black Shark and Razer Phone.
+Although there are aftermarket Bluetooth controllers, these can lag and be unresponsive, especially when compared to the Black Shark and Razer Phone.

-If you are happy playing with the on-screen controls, then the iPhone XS Max is obviously going to perform as well as, or better than, the majority of the competition, there's no denying it!
+If you are happy playing with the on-screen controls, then the iPhone XS Max is obviously going to perform as well as, or better than, the majority of the competition.

-There is a bit of a subtle difference in the WiFi ratio meaning that only the strongest signals available will leave you lag-free in PvP gaming.
+There is a subtle difference in the WiFi ratio, meaning that only the strongest signals available will leave you lag-free in PvP gaming.
 Offline, it handles everything thrown at it though and performs pretty well alongside the others in this list.

-The phone itself is quite a bargain for the price, but the Play is lacking compared to the competition as a gaming phone.
+The phone itself is quite a bargain for the price, but the Play is lacking compared to its competition as a gaming phone.

 Samsung Note 9

-The Samsung Galaxy is a great phone that can be used for gaming, rather than a great gaming phone.
-The specifications are impressive and is one of the highest bench-marked phones out there.
+The Samsung Galaxy is a great phone that can be used for gaming, as opposed to a great gaming phone.
+The specifications are impressive and it's one of the highest bench-marked phones out there.

 Despite having a slightly obscure aspect ratio, the screen size and power of this mobile device should not be ignored as a serious contender for great, consistent, and long-lasting mobile gaming.
 But this is the least you would expect for the most expensive phone on our list.
 However, you may find the temperature rising.
 This is one hefty device without any dedicated cooling systems.